MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 ```

 > [!NOTE]
 > However, if you're referencing your type from your XAML UI, then there will be both an implementation type and a projected type in the same project.
 In that case, [**make**] returns an instance of the projected type.
-For a code example of that scenario, see [XAML controls; binding to a C++/WinRT property](binding-property.md#add-a-property-of-type-bookstoreviewmodel-to-mainpage).
+For a code example of that scenario, see [XAML controls; bind to a C++/WinRT property](binding-property.md#add-a-property-of-type-bookstoreviewmodel-to-mainpage).

 We can only use `istringable` (in the code example above) to call the members of the **IStringable** interface.
 But a C++/WinRT interface (which is a projected interface) derives from [**winrt::Windows::Foundation::IUnknown**](/uwp/cpp-ref-for-winrt/windows-foundation-iunknown).
 So, you can call [**IUnknown::as**](/uwp/cpp-ref-for-winrt/windows-foundation-iunknown#iunknownas-function) on it to query for other interfaces, which you can also either use or return.